radiator-software/radiator-faq/index.md

 `security (at) radiatorsoftware.com`

-You can find more information on page https://radiatorsoftware.com/security-contacts/
+You can find more information on page [security saitti](https://radiatorsoftware.com/security-contacts/)